College Planning Checklists

 Bookstore - All colleges have bookstores.
 It will generally stock all the books and other materials required in all the courses offered at the institution as well as providing basic sundries and clothing items.

 Business Office - The Business Office is responsible for all financial transactions of the institution.
 It may also be called the Bursar's Office on some campuses.
+This is likely where you'll pay your tuition.

 Catalog- College catalogs provide all types of information parents and students need to know about a school.
-It lists, for example: the institution's history and philosophy, policies and procedures, its accreditation status, courses of study, degrees and certificates offered, physical facilities, admission and enrollment procedures, financial aid, student life activities, etc.
+It lists, for example: the institution's history and philosophy, policies and procedures, its accreditation status, courses of study, degrees and certificates offered, physical facilities, admission and enrollment procedures, financial aid, student life activities, etc. All courses taught at the school are described in the catalog.
+Many schools no longer print a catalog, and it is exclusively available online.

 CLEP - The College Level Examination Program can be administered to students who desire to obtain college credit by taking proficiency tests in selected courses.
 If the student scores high enough on the test, college credit can be awarded.
 There is a charge for each test taken.
 Information concerning an individual institution's policies toward CLEP Tests can be found in the institution's catalog.